Application of Traditional Herbal Medicine in Thailand

 Holistic Bodywork and Energy Work

-As herbs and food affect the body causing physiological changes it’s therefore considered to be rather bodywork than energy work (Thai Massage).
+As herbs and food affect the body causing physiological changes it’s therefore considered to be rather bodywork than energy work (mind that Thai Massage is usually considered energy work).

 eBook - Professional Thai Massage